Tabor-Research-Group/gromacs_top_from_schrodinger/README.md

   mol.gro # GROMACS input geometry file with updated atomic type match with the topology.
 The file has no initial box, be sure to use the 'gmx editconf' command to add the box before you use it for simulation.

-### Keep in mind that the FF included here are extracted from general molecules.
-To obtain accurate simulation results, it is alway recommanded to parameterized the distinct dihedrals.